joematthews/extreme-angular/README.md

 ### Font Ligatures

-VSCode is capable of using 'font ligatures' -- not everyone likes font ligatures, but I really enjoy them.
+VS Code is capable of using 'font ligatures' -- not everyone likes font ligatures, but I really enjoy them.

 The two most popular fonts that support font ligatures are [Fira Code](https://github.com/tonsky/FiraCode) and [Jet Brains Mono](https://www.jetbrains.com/lp/mono/).
 I typically use the 'Regular' `*.ttf` variant of each font.

-After downloading and installing the font of choice, add the font to the `fontFamily` and enable font `fontLigatures` in the vscode user settings:
+After downloading and installing the font of choice, add the font to the `fontFamily` and enable `fontLigatures` in the VS Code user settings:

 ```json
 {